taishi-i/awesome-japanese-nlp-resources/docs/README.en.md

 A curated list of resources dedicated to Python libraries, pre-trained models, dictionaries, and corpora of NLP for Japanese

-This list includes 501 Japanese NLP repositories.
+This list includes 503 Japanese NLP repositories.
 A tool for searching these repositories is [available](https://huggingface.co/spaces/taishi-i/awesome-japanese-nlp-resources-search) on Hugging Face Spaces.

+We have released a Japanese NLP classification dataset called [awesome-japanese-nlp-classification-dataset](https://huggingface.co/datasets/taishi-i/awesome-japanese-nlp-classification-dataset)🎉
 Your contributions are always welcome!
 Please read the [Contribution guidelines](https://github.com/taishi-i/awesome-japanese-nlp-resources/blob/main/contributing.md) before contributing.